P4uline/rudder/contributing/webapp.md

 ```
 Get the ip of the server by running `ip a` and check the change in the browser for instance: `http://192.168.49.2` (user admin/admin)

+#### Using rudder plugins in dev mode

+You can clone a plugin then run `make generate-pom` to generate the pom.xml then import the generated pom in intellij.
+Once the plugin is imported and jetty runner restarted the plugin will be available in the local rudder webapp.

+The plugin management page can be stubbed using the property `rudder.package.cmd=/opt/rudder/bin/rudder-package` in order to use a fake binary rudder-package.

 #### Testing rudder in production mode

 Some use cases require an environment in production mode, like ticket validation for instance.
 Run an environment matching the ticket.
 Validating ticket require to install a vm with rudder in the same version required in the ticket.

 If a pull request is merged recently, then you need to test on a SNAPSHOT version, and you need to wait the next nightly build after the merge.
 Make sure you're using the last nightly build.
 You can check the date of the last logs `/var/log/rudder/webapp/webapp.log` and if you need to update to the last version you can run `apt update && apt install rudder-server` from the vbox server.
-Example of configuration using nighlty versions :
+Example of configuration using nightly versions :
 ```
 {
 "default": { "rudder-version": "8.3-nightly", "system": "debian12", "inventory-os": "debian" },